nj-vs-vh/gssi-le-6-mc-techniques/README.md

 value, we obtain the number of samples required for precision $\sigma = 0.001$:
 $N = \sigma^{-2} = 10^6$.

-From the samples we obtain the actual value $k \approx 0.2$, so the actual error is factor of $5$ smaller than the required value.
+From the samples we estimate the actual value $k \approx 0.2$, so the error is a factor of $5$ smaller than the required value.

 ![x-1-mc-integral](out/ex5/1/x^1-mc-integral-1000000-samples.png)
 ![x-2-mc-integral](out/ex5/2/x^1-mc-integral-1000000-samples.png)